Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Gravitational-wave populations

-In Table~\ref{tab: current stats} and Fig.~\ref{fig: current} we present more detailed results.
-With the default settings, nested sampling required $>10^6$ likelihood evaluations to reach convergence, or $>3\times10^5$ with the alternate (alt.) settings stated in Sec.~\ref{sec: Likelihood and model}.
-These runs took 10--30\,min, which is significantly faster than running on a CPU without \textsc{JAX} (for comparison, in previous work we found run times at the upper end of this range when multiprocessing over $\approx100$ CPU cores).
-On the other hand, we found that we could train accurate variational posteriors with $\mathcal{O}(10^3$--$10^4)$ likelihood evaluations.
-To ensure convergence and good importance sampling efficiency, we train for 2000 steps with a batch size $B=10$ [Eq.~(\ref{eq: loss})] for the results presented here, amounting to $2\times10^4$ likelihood evaluations during training.
-Even with this small batch size, the estimate of the loss function is sufficient to learn all the features in the posterior distribution.
-What's more, using a single sample $B=1$ from the variational distribution led to trained posteriors of comparable accuracy, provided the number of training steps was increased so that the total number of likelihood evaluations remains constant.
-Vectorizing $B>1$ likelihood evaluations on the GPU per training step is the more efficient option, with training and importance sampling taking $<1\,\mathrm{min}$ in total; more than half of this time is spent on JIT compilation, whereas the training loop itself took only $\approx10\,\mathrm{s}$.
+In Table~\ref{tab: current stats} we present more detailed results.
+With the default settings, nested sampling required $>10^6$ likelihood evaluations to reach convergence, or $>3\times10^5$ with the alternate settings.
+These runs took 10--30\,min, which is significantly faster than running on a CPU without \textsc{JAX} (for comparison, in previous work \cite{Mould:2022xeu} we found run times at the upper end of this range when multiprocessing over $\approx100$ CPU cores).
+On the other hand, we found that for GWTC-3 we could train accurate variational posteriors with $\mathcal{O}(10^4)$ likelihood evaluations.
+That this is possible with a batch size of just $B=1$ means that variational inference is possible even when the likelihood carries a large memory cost that prevents larger vectorized batches.
+Training took $\lesssim50\,\mathrm{s}$ in total, broken up into $\lesssim10\,\mathrm{s}$ for the prior training step (and its JIT compilation), $\approx25\,\mathrm{s}$ for JIT compilation, and just $\approx15\,\mathrm{s}$ for actual posterior training.

 Once trained, drawing samples from the variational posterior has negligible cost.
-After (smoothed) importance reweighting with $M=10^4$ samples [Eq.~(\ref{eq: evidence})], the estimated Bayesian evidence is in excellent agreement with nested sampling, implying any bias due to a lack of posterior probability mass coverage is negligible.
-Overall, variational inference required $\approx10$ likelihood evaluations per effective sample, compared to $10^2$--$10^3$ for nested sampling.
+The (smoothed) importance reweighting step took an additional $\approx5\,\mathrm{s}$ using $M=10^4$ samples [Eq.~(\ref{eq: evidence})] and the estimated Bayesian evidence is in excellent agreement with that from nested sampling, implying any bias due to a lack of posterior probability mass coverage is negligible.
+Note that the quoted uncertainty in the evidence from importance sampling arises from the Monte Carlo variance of a single estimator; we repeated this estimate with 10 independent batches of $M=10^4$ samples each and found the spread in $\ln\mathcal{Z}'$ to be the same as the single-estimator uncertainty $\approx0.02$.
+Overall, variational inference with importance sampling effectively required $\approx10$ likelihood evaluations per posterior sample, compared to $10^2$--$10^3$ for nested sampling; without importance sampling, the overall efficiency of variational inference is uncapped as an arbitrary number of posterior samples can be drawn without evaluating the likelihood again after training.